-For premises that have more than one escape route, the escape plan should be designed to evacuate all people on the assumption that one exit or stairway is unavailable because of the fire.
+In larger premises, that have more than one escape route, the escape plan should be designed to evacuate all staff people on the assumption that one exit or stairway is unavailable because of the fire.
 This could be simulated by a designated person being located at a suitable point on an exit route.
 Applying this scenario to different escape routes at each fire drill will encourage individuals to use alternative escape routes which they may not normally use.